What is the Difference Between Dry Skin and Dehydrated Skin?

 How to Treat Dehydrated Skin

 Luckily, hydrating skin is a quick fix.
-Besides drinking your 8 glasses-worth, opt for products that help your skin retain water, such as hyaluronic acid, sodium hyaluronate, aloe leaf juice, (found in our best-selling Dew Point) and coconut water.
+Besides drinking your 8 glasses-worth, opt for products that help your skin retain water, such as hyaluronic acid, sodium hyaluronate, aloe leaf juice, and coconut water.
 If skin is dehydrated and dull, try adding lactic acid to your routine; we recommend The Shortcut Overnight Facial.
 It's a natural humectant that draws in water, but also gently exfoliates the skin to reveal a brighter, smoother complexion.

 Applying an overnight hydrating mask or adding a humidifier to the bedroom can deliver extra hydration while you snooze as well, since your skin experiences severe fluid loss while you’re sleeping.